sam-doomguy/documentation-api/Accounts.md

 #### Errors:

 Some errors thrown from rule settings validation may need further clarification.
 Below is a list.
-For more information about rule specifivities, consult [Cloud Conformity Services Endpoint](https://us-west-2.cloudconformity.com/v1/services)
+For more information about specific rule configurations, consult [Cloud Conformity Services Endpoint](https://us-west-2.cloudconformity.com/v1/services)

 | Error Details                                                                                             | Resolution                                                                                                                |
 | --------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |